How To Hire A Ghostwriter

 Ideally, you would want to see that the ghostwriter has written dozens of books.
 However, ask yourself, does your project require a highly experienced writer, or can you take a chance on someone with fewer books under his belt?
 Depending on his skill, you may discover a gem.

-Check out my writing resume.
+Please check out my writing resume.

 Evaluate work samples.

-Check out my samples.
+Please check out my samples.

 Review testimonial pages.